IpHuu/IpSuiDauNotes/README.md

     - Create Firebase Manager classes to handle Firebase interactions
     - Implement Combine framework for reactive data binding and asynchronous operations.
     - Use UserDefault to store the application's state data.
+    - Utilize a combined Property Wrapper and Combine approach to seamlessly harness UserDefault, ensuring simplicity, consistency, increased reusability, and the ability to listen for changes.

 #User Management